-When the district receives information that a student has a food allergy that puts the student at risk for anaphylaxis, individual care plans will be developed to assist the student in safely accessing the school environment.
+When the district receives information that a student has a food allergy that puts the student at risk for anaphylaxis, an individual care plan will be developed to assist the student in safely accessing the school environment.
 The district's food allergy management plan can be accessed at the district administration building.

-[See Celebrations on page 42 and policy FFAF for more information.]
+[See Celebrations on page 35 and policy FFAF for more information.]